komal720/STRIKE/README.md

-# ⚡ STRIKE
+#  STRIKE

-*Strike* is a responsive and creatively designed website built as part of the *Coder Army CSS Hackathon*.
+Strike is a responsive and creatively designed website built as part of the Coder Army CSS Hackathon.
-The challenge focused on building an engaging website using only *HTML and CSS* — no JavaScript, frameworks, or libraries allowed.
+The challenge focused on building an engaging website using only HTML and CSS — no JavaScript, frameworks, or libraries allowed.

 ---

 ## 🧾 Hackathon Rules

-- Use only *HTML & CSS*
+- Use only HTML & CSS
 - ❌ No frameworks, libraries, or JavaScript
 - 🎨 Showcase creativity with layouts, animations, and interactive design
 - 🧠 Focus on user experience and design aesthetics